This is Part 3 of a three part guide to trade fairs and exhibitions. Links to Parts 1 & 2 are available at the end of this article.

 - Cost of exhibiting – was it good value for money?

-- Perceptions of the people manning your stand
+- Perceptions of staff manning your stand

-- Did your presence help to achieve your objectives
+- Did your presence help to achieve your objectives?

 - Would you go again?

-Follow Up
+Follow up

-- For Immediate Opportunities:
+- For immediate opportunities:

-- Email asap thanking for time
+- Email them as soon as possible, thanking them for their time

 - Possible phone call to develop relationship

-- Pass contact on to appropriate person for immediate action
+- Pass contact on to appropriate person for immediate action.

 - Any well-known exhibitors not present?

-- Email within 2 weeks
+- Email within two weeks

 - Other similar shows?

-- Email within 2 weeks and remind
+- Email within two weeks

 Read the rest of this guide here: